Muse-Kinetics/softstep_editor/README.md

 1. Open the basic editor qt project.
 2. Update the VERSION variable at the top of the file.
 3. Delete all executables in the release build dir.
+4. In the "Projects" setup tab you have to add a second build/make step with the argument "deploy" (no quotes)
-4. Comment the "DEPLOY = 1" line and Uncomment the "BUILD_CONSOLE = 1" line in the qt .pro file and build.
+5. Comment the "DEPLOY = 1" line and Uncomment the "BUILD_CONSOLE = 1" line in the qt .pro file and build.
-5. Rename the built executable, adding "(debug console)" to the end of the name.
+6. Rename the built executable, adding "(debug console)" to the end of the name.
-6. Re-comment the "BUILD_CONSOLE = 1" line and uncomment the "DEPLOY = 1" line in the qt .pro file, and build.
+7. Re-comment the "BUILD_CONSOLE = 1" line and uncomment the "DEPLOY = 1" line in the qt .pro file, and build.
 This will copy both executables to the installer package directory, run qtdeploy to add the dlls, and sign the executables.

 Advanced editor (do this second):
 1. Open the advanced editor qt project.
 2. Update the VERSION variable at the top of the file.
 3. Delete all executables in the release build dir.
+4. In the "Projects" setup tab you have to add a second build/make step with the argument "deploy" (no quotes)
-4. Comment the "DEPLOY = 1" line and Uncomment the "BUILD_CONSOLE = 1" line in the qt .pro file and build.
+5. Comment the "DEPLOY = 1" line and Uncomment the "BUILD_CONSOLE = 1" line in the qt .pro file and build.
-5. Rename the built executable, adding "(debug console)" to the end of the name.
+6. Rename the built executable, adding "(debug console)" to the end of the name.
-6. Re-comment the "BUILD_CONSOLE = 1" line and uncomment the "DEPLOY = 1" line in the qt .pro file, and build.
+7. Re-comment the "BUILD_CONSOLE = 1" line and uncomment the "DEPLOY = 1" line in the qt .pro file, and build.
 This will copy both executables to the installer package directory, run qtdeploy to add the dlls, and sign the executables.
 This will also copy the changelog and root repo Content directory to the installer package directory, and then build the installer.